phoenixframework/phoenix/H_ecto-models.md

 false
 ```

-Since this one is clearly not valid, we can ask it what the errors are.
+Since this one is not valid, we can ask it what the errors are.

 ```console
 iex(4)> changeset.errors